apache/shardingsphere/docs/blog/content/material/solution.en.md

 1.Switch the current transaction type through SCTL (sharding-ctl, the database management command provided by ShardingSphere).
 Just enter it in SQL execution mode, and it is applicable to Sharding-JDBC and Sharding-Proxy.
-For example: SCTL:SET TRANSACTION_TYPE=BASE
+For example: `SCTL:SET TRANSACTION_TYPE=BASE`.

-2.Switch the current transaction type through Threadlocal, suitable for Sharding-JDBC.
-For example: TransactionTypeHolder.set (TransactionType.XA)
+2.Switch the current transaction type through `Threadlocal`, suitable for Sharding-JDBC.
+For example: `TransactionTypeHolder.set (TransactionType.XA)`.

 3.Through meta-annotation, and used with Spring to switch the current transaction type, suitable for Sharding-JDBC and Sharding-Proxy.
-For example: @ShardingTransactionType (TransactionType.BASE)
+For example: `@ShardingTransactionType (TransactionType.BASE)`.

 ### Future plan